arielherself/espresso/README.raw.md

 Brazil and Spain reported deaths related to <strong>monkeypox</strong>, the first fatalities from the virus outside Africa.
 Monkeypox—which is similar to smallpox, though less likely to kill—is spreading across the world, including America and Europe.
 The World Health Organisation recently declared the outbreak a [<strong>public-health emergency</strong>](https://www.economist.com/united-states/2022/07/27/americas-response-to-monkeypox-has-been-underwhelming) of international concern.
 Governor Kathy Hochul declared a state of emergency in New York, where the virus is spreading fast.

+A committee of <strong>Zambia’s</strong> official creditors, headed by <strong>China</strong> and <strong>France</strong>, said it had reached agreement on a restructuring of the southern African country’s [debts](https://www.economist.com/middle-east-and-africa/2022/05/14/zambia-wants-to-be-a-model-for-resolving-africas-debt-crises).
+Zambia stopped servicing $17bn of foreign debt in November 2020, with its economy weakened by low copper prices and the covid-19 pandemic.
+The deal looks likely to unlock a $1.3bn loan from the IMF.

+Listen to an abridged version of the subscriber-only briefing.

 On his flight home from a six-day “penitential pilgrimage” to Canada, <strong>Pope Francis</strong> said that he might one day have to retire.
 The 85-year-old pontiff used a wheelchair for much of the trip, during which he apologised to indigenous people for the abuses inflicted on children in residential schools run by the Catholic church.
 In his remarks during the flight, Francis called the mistreatment “genocide”.

-Listen to an abridged version of the subscriber-only briefing.

-<strong>Elon Musk</strong> countersued <strong>Twitter</strong> on Friday, escalating his [legal battle against the social-media platform](https://www.economist.com/business/2022/04/23/elon-musks-twitter-saga-is-capitalism-gone-rogue).
-Details of the countersuit are not publicly available yet.
-Mr Musk is being sued by Twitter for abandoning a $44bn deal to purchase the company.
-That case will go to trial on October 17th and is expected to last five days.

 The S&amp;P 500 index increased by 9.1% in July as <strong>stockmarkets</strong> rebounded on Friday, its best monthly performance since November 2020.
 The Dow Jones Industrial Average and the Nasdaq Composite also posted monthly rises of 6.7% and 12%, respectively.
 Despite fears of [a recession](https://www.economist.com/finance-and-economics/2022/07/24/why-it-is-too-early-to-say-the-world-economy-is-in-recession), markets were buoyed by the tech giants’ gains after Apple, Amazon, Microsoft and Alphabet reported earnings this week.